Ally Sloper: Films

-The highly popular character was spun off into his own comic, Ally Sloper's Half Holiday in 1884.
 Sloper appeared in three feature films and a wide array of merchandising from pocket watches to door stops.
 His popularity and influence led to his being used on occasion as a propaganda tool for the British government's policies.
 Sloper has also been cited as an influence on W. C. Fields and Charlie Chaplin's "little tramp" character and its imitators.

 The arrival of the First World War in 1914 saw severe paper rationing, and in 1916 the Half Holiday comic ceased production.
 Attempts after the war to revive Sloper proved short-lived, as Sloper was a somewhat stereotypical Victorian and Edwardian type, and did not fit into the new post-war world.